aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/eks-karmada-deploy/README.md

 ./deploy-karmada.sh -r eu-central-1 -c mykarmada -n 2 -s 3
 ```

 1. Wait for the script to run.
-As long as you do not have any EKS clusters already deployed, expect roughly 1 hour in total for the script to complete.
+As long as you do not have any EKS clusters already deployed, expect roughly 30-60 minutes (depending on number of clusters) in total for the script to complete.

 ## No Idempotency